matake01/foo-bar-app/README.md

 ```

 #### Run Integration Tests
-This app uses [Selenium](http://www.seleniumhq.org) for API client testing over Http which requires a WebDriver to be downloaded.
-The default driver is set to be the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+This boilerplate project uses [Selenium](http://www.seleniumhq.org) for API client testing over Http, which requires a WebDriver to be downloaded.

-Next, you have to enter the path to your recently downloaded driver in the environment variable `SELENIUM_WEBDRIVER_PATH`.
+The default driver is set to [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Before you will be able to run the tests, you have to enter the path to your recently downloaded driver in the environment variable `SELENIUM_WEBDRIVER_PATH`.

 Run following command to trigger the tests in directory `src/integration-test/java`: